rlaalswls/AI_DetectiveGame/README.md

 ## Features

 - `!move <location>`: Move to a different location
 - `!investigate`: Investigate the current location and collect evidence
+- `!question <suspect>`: Ask questions to gather informations and confirm statements
 - `!interrogate <suspect>`: Interrogate a suspect to check their alibi and suspicious behavior
-- '!question <suspect>' :
 - `!evidence`: View the list of collected evidence
 - `!accuse <suspect>`: Accuse a suspect as the culprit